 The dynamics of this situation are changing fast.
 That’s why we are closely monitoring the situation and will report if there should be any changes or disruptions in our services.
 This is to ensure as smooth service as possible.

 · Air freight.
-Service on Asia-Europe trade lane is now recovering, but the impact of reorganizing routes and a huge increase in oil price affects the rates.
-Air rates from China to Europe have increased on average 140% over the last two weeks.
-For other lanes like between Europe and Americas, there is no dramatic increase.
+Service on the Asia-Europe trade lane is now recovering, but the impact of reorganizing routes and a huge increase in oil prices affects the rates.
+Air rates from China to Europe have increased on average by 140% over the last two weeks.
+For other lanes like between Europe and the Americas, there is no dramatic increase.

 · Rail freight.
-Service on China-Europe lane is operating with no noteworthy disruptions up to this time.
+Service on the China-Europe lane is operating with no noteworthy disruptions up to this time.
 Shipments on the way are moving as scheduled.
-From the current week MyDello resumed accepting rail freight shipments from China to Europe.
+From the current week, MyDello resumed accepting rail freight shipments from China to Europe.

 More updates to come in the upcoming days.